Updated: Feb 22

-This past June, middle schoolers in our Stuck at Home Book Club read this book!
+This past June, middle schoolers in our book club read this book!
 We followed the journey of protagonist Tally Youngblood as she navigates a society in which you are “Ugly” until the operation on your 16th birthday turns you into a “Pretty.”
 As we got deeper into this dystopia, we were able to have genuine conversations about conformity, friendship, and being true to who you are.
 Packed with action!

 Want to get a head start on the college process?
 Get a perfect preview by downloading our completely free College Admission Timeline:

 Follow College Torch by joining our private Facebook group for Parents of College-Bound Students.